-The 2018 LRDP plans for a projected regular academic year student headcount enrollment of 42,400 at UC San Diego by the 2035-36 academic year (an increase of approximately 6,600 students over the campus's current enrollment).
-This anticipated growth necessitates that the campus plan for additional facilities to accommodate the programmatic needs of academic, research, and other supporting university uses.
-UC San Diego has undertaken the 2018 LRDP to update enrollment and population projections and is preparing an Environmental Impact Report (EIR) in compliance with Section 21080.09 of the California Environmental Quality Act (CEQA).
+As reflected in Table 1, the 2018 LRDP plans for a projected regular academic year student headcount enrollment of 42,400 at UC San Diego by the 2035-36 academic year (an increase of approximately 6,600 students over the campus's current enrollment).
+This projected growth necessitates that the campus plan for additional facilities to accommodate the programmatic needs of academic, research, and other supporting functions.
+UC San Diego has undertaken the 2018 LRDP to update enrollment and population projections and has prepared a new Environmental Impact Report (EIR) in compliance with Section 21080.09 of CEQA.
+The proposed 2018 LRDP plans for as much as 8.9 million gross square feet of new space to be added in support of projected growth.
 Table 1 summarizes the key growth parameters of the 2018 LRDP: